Best Film for the Nikon FM2

-The only other type of film you are probably going to see is 120 or 220 film that is used in medium format cameras.
+The only other type of film you are going to encounter is 120 or 220 film that is used with medium format cameras}.

-Virtually all new 35mm film offered for sale today has DX encoding.
-This allows electronically controlled cameras to auto-detect and set the ISO of the film loaded.
+All new 35mm film offered for sale these days has a DX code.
+This will allow electronically controlled cameras to auto detect and set the ISO of the canister loaded into the camera.

-You will find several options for where to get film processed.
-For a more comprehensive explanation of the possible choices, you can check out my article on Where to Get Film Developed.
+There are only a few possibilities for where to get film processed.
+For a more complete explanation of the possible choices go look at my article on Where to Get Film Developed.

-WARNING: Film doesn't get developed locally at big box stores and pharmacies.
-They send film off-site to be processed by a separate company.
-Consequently, you won’t be given your developed negatives back.
+WARNING: Film is no longer processed locally at big box stores and pharmacies.
+They ship the film away to be developed by a third party.
+That is why, you won’t be given your developed negatives back.

 - Develop Film at Home